hogantan/DJIAAPP/README.md

 UI Legend:
 1. `Start button` to move to [Video Activity](#video-activity)
 2. `Upload Mission button` to open file browser and select mission to be uploaded
-3. `Settings button` to change certain settings such as RTSP server address, drone speed, etc.
+3. `Settings button` to change certain settings such as:
+	- Controller IP address
+	- RTSP server URL
+	- RTMP server URL
+	- Drone max speed
+> Note: Controller IP address can only be changed before Video Activity is started.
+Once Video Activity has started, changing Controller IP address has no effect as the Command Listener has already been initialized.

 This is the home page of **DJIAAPP** where users can tune certain settings as well as upload a waypoint mission.